You can find these fun skeleton books at your local library or purchase through the affiliate links provided for your convenience.

 As the mom of boys, I think skeleton books are for all year round!

+Around Halloween time, we start thinking about bones… Halloween skeleton bones, that is!
 Although to be honest, I’m not sure why most folks prefer to read books with skeletons just around the Halloween holiday.

 Two of our all-time favorite books are Bone Soup and Skeleton Hiccups.